Safe to Sleep campaign works on the

 Back to Sleep to constantly remind and help parents/caretakers to put their babies to sleep on their backs instead of sideways or on the stomach.
 What is this safe sleep environment all about?
 Read on to know.

 Sudden death among babies of age under 12 months, is known as Sudden Infant Death Syndrome (SIDS).
-The prime problem with SIDS is that: the reason for these deaths are unexplained!
+The prime problem with SIDS is that: the reason for these deaths is unexplained!
 Not having answers to questions makes this a scary condition.
 There is no one particular reason for babies to be prone to SIDS; instead, SIDS may occur due to several factors combined.
-However, there are few tips and tricks that may help you ensure the safety of your baby, that are mentioned further below.
+However, there are a few tips and tricks that may help you ensure the safety of your baby, which are mentioned further below.

 Who are the Victims of SIDS Death